andersoncampolina/agentchatui/memory-bank/progress.md

 - Basic UI components setup with Tailwind CSS styling
 - Main page layout with Agent UI branding
 - InputChat component with textarea and submit button
-- Loading states during API requests
+- Loading states during API requests implemented with PulseLoader
 - Display of generated images with base64 encoding
 - Error handling for API communication failures
+- FormatMarkdown component with syntax highlighting for code blocks
+- FadeInText component for animated text display
+- n8nWebhook API route for communication with external services

 ## What's In Progress